 A scary scam that dupes hundreds of Americans each year.
 If you get a call like this, hang up and do not give out any information.

-Then, do your duty to your neighbors and fellow countrymen and start reporting scams to IRS.
+Do your duty to your neighbors and fellow countrymen and start reporting scams to IRS.
 Want some more information about when and how to report scams?
+Read Below.

 Know the Common Scams